BlackBoxSQL/BlackBoxSQL/README.md

 - 📫 How to reach me **pythonboy007@gmail.com**

-- ⚡ Fun fact **I love doing standup comedy also play the Guitar.
-Love to travel.
-Planning to do more long ride motorcycle camping.**
+- ⚡ Fun fact **I love doing standup comedy also play the guitar, love to travel, planning to do more long ride motorcycle camping.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">